Additional events will be added soon

 Click here to see an itinerary of the weekend.

-Elan Ezrachi, the author of “Awakened Dream - 50 Years of Complex Unification of Jerusalem”, a native of Jerusalem, will discuss key benchmarks and trends that shaped the current situation in Jerusalem.
-We will also reflect on the place that Jerusalem holds in the lives of American Jews.
+Join Dr. Elan Ezrachi, the author of Awakened Dream - 50 Years of Complex Unification of Jerusalem, when he discusses key benchmarks and trends that shaped the country’s current political situation.
+We will also reflect on the place that Jerusalem holds in the hearts and minds of American Jews.

 Join Rabbi Buchdahl as she moderates a conversation between David Gregory, an author, journalist, and political analyst on CNN, and award-winning Israeli author Yossi Klein Halevi on Israel’s narrative and what it means for the future of the Jewish state.
 Prior to the discussion, we will host The Jewish Week and author Yossi Klein Halevi to celebrate the launch of his new book, Letters to My Palestinian Neighbor.
 Attempting to break the agonizing impasse between Israelis and Palestinians, the author directly addresses his Palestinian neighbors in this taut and provocative book.
 Halevi is the author of the acclaimed chronicle of Israel’s 1967 paratroopers who reclaimed the Western Wall, Like Dreamers: The Story of the Israeli Paratroopers Who Reunited Jerusalem and Divided a Nation.

 Join your Central community and over 40,000 marchers from many other Jewish organizations as we celebrate Israel.
 This year’s theme is Sababa, an Israeli slang word that means “awesome!”
 More details will be provided closer to the event.